Outback Water Systems

 Whether preparing for a disaster or emergency, or creating a food storage program, the Outback gravity filter can help you complete your preparedness goals.
 Give yourself peace of mind with the Outback Gravity Water Filtration System, replacement filters, and water treatment drops.
 Learn what the Outback can remove and how it works.

-For over 20 years.
-The original Outback Systems were sold primarily to relief organization for use in countries outside the United States.
+For years, the original Outback Systems were sold primarily to relief organization for use in countries outside the United States.
 These systems have been used by organizations throughout the world to provide drinking water using contaminated water sources.
 What is considered the 'domestic version' of the Outback was made available to the general public in 2001.